npes/ssi_example_ns/README.md

 If you dont see anything immediately in putty, hit the reset switch on the tiva board :-)

 From the TI example:
-//!
 This example shows how to configure the SSI0 as SPI Master.
-The code will
-//! send three characters on the master Tx then polls the receive FIFO until
-//!
-3 characters are received on the master Rx.
+The code willsend three characters on the master Tx then polls the receive FIFO until 3 characters are received on the master Rx.
-//!
-//!

 This example uses the following peripherals and I/O signals.
-You must
-//! review these and change as needed for your own board:
+You must review these and change as needed for your own board:
-//! - SSI0 peripheral
+- SSI0 peripheral
-//! - GPIO Port A peripheral (for SSI0 pins)
+- GPIO Port A peripheral (for SSI0 pins)
-//! - SSI0Clk - PA2
+- SSI0Clk - PA2
-//! - SSI0Fss - PA3
+- SSI0Fss - PA3
-//! - SSI0Rx  - PA4
+- SSI0Rx  - PA4
-//! - SSI0Tx  - PA5
+- SSI0Tx  - PA5

-//!
-//!
-The following UART signals are configured only for displaying console
-//! messages for this example.
+The following UART signals are configured only for displaying console messages for this example.
 These are not required for operation of SSI0.
-//! - UART0 peripheral
+- UART0 peripheral
-//! - GPIO Port A peripheral (for UART0 pins)
+- GPIO Port A peripheral (for UART0 pins)
-//! - UART0RX - PA0
+- UART0RX - PA0
-//! - UART0TX - PA1
+- UART0TX - PA1

 Todo:
 Configure to send 3x32 bits as required by the APA102 protocol: